PowerShell server connectivity quick check

 Reporting

-• paste the result objects into the ticket timeline
+• Paste the result table into the ticket timeline for single incidents.

-• promote recurring incidents into an HTML connectivity report pack with pass/fail grouping
+• Promote recurring use into an HTML connectivity report pack with grouped DNS, ping, and TCP findings.

 Safety Notes